Trimac Accelerates Business Expansion by Fast-Tracking Cloud AdoptionStart Your Cloud Journey

 While many organizations learn cloud best practices through trial and error, Trimac found a faster approach in OpsGuru's Cloud Launchpad service, which smooths the roadmap to cloud adoption by reducing many of the common problems associated with establishing solid cloud foundations.

 Cloud Launchpad combines pre-built, ready-to-go infrastructure as code (IaC) with prescriptive best practices that have been developed over hundreds of successful OpsGuru projects to help organizations move to the cloud quickly and securely.
 The Cloud Launchpad pre-built IaC includes development, test, and production accounts, giving Trimac a head start in developing its cloud-native applications.
+Cloud Launchpad was adapted to work with Terraform Cloud to provide the automation and enterprise feature set that Trimac required for managing their infrastructure as code while enforcing best practices in terms of mutli-account structure, identity & access management, security and observability.
+Palo Alto Prisma Cloud was selected to add security scanning into their now DevSecOps development lifecycle.

 To secure traffic flowing through the Internet to AWS, OpsGuru recommended and deployed two FortiGate servers, a next-generation firewall solution from Fortinet.
 To help Trimac fully embrace its cloud-native strategy, OpsGuru set the company up with Amazon Elastic Kubernetes Service (EKS) to deploy its containerized workloads.